Time-resolved measurements of surface spin-wave pulses at millikelvin temperatures

-As predicted by eq.~\ref{eq:groupVelocity}, the speed of the magnons reduces as their wavenumber increases, resulting in an upwards curve of the magnon signal on the left side of both panels of Fig.~\ref{fig:fig3}.
-It can be seen that there is very good agreement between experiment and theory, especially regarding the structure and shape of the magnon response to the left of the FMR field in the plot.
-There are, however, also some differences which warrant discussion.
+As predicted by eq.~\ref{eq:groupVelocity}, the speed of the magnons reduces as their wavenumber increases, resulting in an upward curve of the magnon signal on the left side of Figs.~\ref{fig:fig3}(a) and \ref{fig:fig3}(b).
+For these data, the bandwidth of the magnon signal (measured by the range of magnetic fields for which we observe a magnon signal at a constant frequency) is not limited by the bandwidth of the antenna.
+Rather, the width of the measurable magnon band is limited by the propagation loss rate of magnons traveling in YIG.
+This was confirmed by measuring a similar system with a smaller inter-antenna distance that is found to have a higher signal bandwidth.
+Fitting our simulations to the data, we find that the characteristic loss time $T_L=0.85\, \pm .05\, \ns$.
+Note that this does not mean that magnons typically decay within this time: $T_L$ is referenced to the phase rather than the group velocity and is used to model the different amounts of loss that -- by virtue of the different phase velocities -- the different frequency components are subject to.
+The typical timescale for the pulse to lose $1/e$ of its energy is approximately $30\,\ns$.
+Overall, it can be seen that there is good agreement between experiment and theory, especially regarding the structure and shape of the magnon response to the left of the FMR in the plot.
+There are, however, also some differences that warrant discussion.